githubtraining/write-a-ll-course/responses/14_import-course.md

+  # 14.1
+    # (Issue) Woohoo!
+You could keep going, and we will later - but now your course can actually be _tested_.
+Let's talk about that.
+    # What are draft courses?
+    # What are public vs private?
+    # How can you keep working once it's launched?
+    # Course builder or not course builder?
+    # Instructions: Import the course

+    ```

     Since Learning Lab courses must be owned by your organization, you'll need to [fork](https://help.github.com/articles/fork-a-repo/) the course and template repositories there first.
 Here are the instructions:

 ## Create the draft course
 1. Choose an organization that will house your Learning Lab courses.
 You may have done this prior to taking the course.